wyp1125/emr-pyspark-life-styling-analysis/README.md

 # emr-pyspark-life-styling-analysis

-PCA and linear regression analyses for a large dataset using PySpark on AWS EMR
+<h1>PCA and linear regression analyses for a large dataset using PySpark on AWS EMR</hr>

 Yupeng Wang, Ph.D.